andraugust/andraugust.github.io/quantum-3.md

 $$

-It turns out that this equation has solutions for every value of $$E$$ (including complex $$E$$) but only a few solutions normalize as they need to in order to represent physically meaningful states.
+It turns out that this equation has solutions for every value of $$E$$ (including complex $$E$$) but only a few solutions normalize as they need to in order for the wavfunction to represent physically meaningful states.

-Deriving the normalizable states requires a bit of math that isn't necessarily relevant to the physics, so I'll just present the results.
+Deriving the normalizable solutions requires a bit of math that isn't necessarily relevant to the physics, so I'll just present the result.
 The result is that for each $$0 \le n$$ the $$n$$th normalizable energy is

 $$